TimeSnake/basic-bukkit/wiki/Inventory.md

 ### [ExInventory] (`Server#createExInventory(...)`)

-The `ExInventory` provides some extra methods on inventories.
+The `ExInventory` provides some additional methods on inventories.
 Like a constructor with item varargs, which calculates the needed inventory size.

 ### Excluded Inventories